Transportation in Cincinnati: Airports

 Cincinnati/Northern Kentucky International Airport (IATA: CVG) is the major international airport serving the metropolitan area and is located across the river in Hebron, Kentucky.
 CVG stands for Covington, the nearest and largest city by the airport when it was built.
 Although CVG serves Cincinnati, many people do not know it is actually located in Kentucky.
 The airport is focus city for Allegiant Air.
 The airport also serves as a global cargo super-hub for DHL Express, and is the 40th busiest airport in the world with cargo operations included.
 The city has three other airports; Lunken Airport, a municipal airfield used for smaller business jets and private planes; the Butler County Regional Airport, located between Fairfield and Hamilton, which ranks just behind Lunken in business jets and has the largest private aircraft capacity of the Cincinnati area; Cincinnati West Airport, a smaller airport located in Harrison, Ohio.

 CVG Airport, along with the two other regional international airports, Dayton International Airport 78 mi north, and John Glenn Columbus International Airport 128 mi northeast, form an important regional transportation network.
 Combined, they anchor the corners of a triangular region that serves about 50% of the population of Ohio and about 10% of Kentucky.
 The region encompasses over 6000 sqmi with about 50% available for development.

-Highways

-Interstates 71, 74, and 75 are major routes connecting Cincinnati to Louisville and Lexington in Kentucky; Indianapolis; and Dayton and Columbus in Ohio.
-The metropolitan area is encircled by an outer-belt, Interstate 275, the longest loop highway in the country.
-Interstate 471 connects a portion of Northern Kentucky to downtown Cincinnati.

-Cincinnati is also served by numerous U.S. highways: US 22, US 25, US 27, US 42, US 50, US 52, and US 127.

-Prominent freeways include Mill Creek Expressway (Interstate 75), Fort Washington Way (Interstate 71), the Ronald Reagan Cross County Highway, the Norwood Lateral Expressway, Columbia Parkway, and the Sixth Street Expressway.
-The Appalachian Highway extends east from Cincinnati across southern Ohio to West Virginia.